Frozen Pipes

-Shutting off the water will minimise flooding straight away.
+Shutting off the water will minimise flooding first and foremost.
 Check for any obvious damage to pipes that may indicate a burst, such as sprung joints.
 If you notice any damage, call a plumber immediately.

 2. Don't switch on your boiler or immersion heater

-In a frozen pipe, the water doesn’t have anywhere to go.
-So switching on any water heating system will ultimately result in a burst pipe.
+In a frozen pipe, the water doesn’t have anywhere to go and switching on your water heating system at the same time could result in a burst pipe.

 3. Gently heat any frozen sections of the pipe